SN 2022oqm: A Bright and Multi-peaked Calcium-rich Transient: Discussion

 Finally, given the photometric and spectroscopic similarity between SN~2022oqm and the SNe~Ic population, we address the concern that some SN~2022oqm-like \carts{} are misclassified as SNe~Ic.
-The relatively high peak brightness of SN~2022oqm suggests that the population of \carts-Ibc may have a broader range of peak magnitudes than is currently known and that, due to the absence of later-time spectroscopic follow-up observations (where a \cart-like spectrum would have been detected), some \carts-Ic have been incorrectly classified as SNe~Ic.
-The observed rate of SNe~Ibc is $\approx 35\%$ that of SNe~Ia (the ZTF magnitude $m<18.5$ limited survey \citealt{perley2020zwicky}), and the observed rate of \carts{} is $\approx 5\%$ the SNe~Ia rate \citep{Perets10}.
+The relatively high peak brightness of SN~2022oqm suggests that the population of \carts-Ibc may have a broader range of peak magnitudes than is currently known and that, due to the absence of later-time spectroscopic follow-up observations (where a \cart-like spectrum would have been detected), some \carts-Ibc have been incorrectly classified as SNe~Ibc.
+To quantify the probability of such misclassifications, we calculate the relative rates of \carts{}-Ibc and SNe~Ibc: the observed rate of SNe~Ibc is $\approx 35\%$ that of SNe~Ia (the ZTF magnitude $m<18.5$ limited survey \citet{perley2020zwicky}), and the observed rate of \carts{} is $\approx 5\%$ the SNe~Ia observed rate \citep{Perets10}.
+Therefore, the observed rate of \carts{} is $\approx 5/35 \approx 14\%$ the observed rate of SNe~Ibc.
 Of the $28$ observed \carts{} with spectroscopic subtype labels, we find that $15$ are \carts-Ibc.
-Therefore, if $15/28 \approx 53\%$ of \carts{} are \carts-Ibc, only $53\% \times 5\% \approx 2.6\%$ the SNe~Ia rate should be the observed rate of \carts-Ibc.
+Therefore, if $15/28 \approx 53\%$ of \carts{} are \carts-Ibc, only $\approx 53\% \times 14\% \approx 7.7\%$ of observed SNe~Ibc might actually be CaRTs-Ibc.
+Therefore, the sample of SNe~Ibc is likely not strongly contaminated by CaRTS-Ibc.
 However, the population of \carts-Ibc is possibly undercounted because many have been classified as other classes of SNe.
 In addition, as the Rubin Observatory is planned to begin observing in the coming months, many more transients like SN~2022oqm will inevitably be discovered.
 However, the upcoming Vera C.\ Rubin Observatory's planned cadence of $\sim3$ days presents an interesting observational challenge for the two successive radioactive decay-like peaks in SN~2022oqm.
 Without deliberate photometric follow-up to interweave between the planned cadence of the Rubin Observatory, such short-timescale light curves could be missed.
 Photometric characteristics which distinguish \carts\ from normal Type Ibc SNe in surveys such as YSE or the Rubin Observatory to enable spectroscopic followup are yet unexplored.